-the financial crisis that started in the U.S. spread through out the global economy.
+the financial crisis that started in the U.S. spread through out the global economy.3

 Our key data come from a survey of a large group of SMEs in emerging Europe administered in April 2005 and April 2008.
 The data allow us to directly observe firms whose loan application was turned down over the course of the previous year, or which were discouraged from applying for bank credit by high rates and unfavorable collateral requirements.
 While we do not observe the bank which granted/denied the loan, we observe the extent of the operations of all banks present in the firm's city of incorporation.
 By using balance sheet data on the parent banks, foreign or domestic, we construct an index of financial distress at the level of each locality in 14 countries in the region, which we then map into data on loan rejection rates.
-The final data consist of 4,421 firms in 1,266 localities served by a total of 141 banks over the 2005-2008 period.
+The final data consist of 5,380 firms in 1,266 localities served by a total of 141 banks over the 2005-2008 period.
 The majority of localities, however, are served by just a handful of banks, with foreign ownership of those varying by country and locality.
-This allows us to answer two important questions: 1) did banks transmit their financial distress by shrinking loans to business customers issued by their branches and subsidiaries in the early stages of the 2007-2008 crisis?, and 2) did foreign banks react differently from domestic banks to their respective financial troubles?
+This allows us to answer two important questions: 1) did banks transmit their financial distress by shrinking loans to business customers issued by their branches and subsidiaries in the early stages of the 2007-2008 crisis?, and 2) did foreign banks transmit to the corporate sector a larger share of their respective financial troubles than domestic banks?

 The classic problem with identifying a credit crunch is that firms' demand shifts during a credit crunch following the deterioration of firms' balance sheets.
-This wouldn't be an issue if we were studying the cross-border transmission of financial distress into an economic area insulated from that distress through all other channels but the bank lending channel.
+This would not be an issue if we were studying the cross-border transmission of financial distress into an economic area insulated from that distress through all other channels but the bank lending channel.
 As the sub-prime mortgage crisis was associated since its very beginning with the expectations of a global recession, the measured effect of bank loan supply shocks will likely be contaminated by demand shifts.
 Some studies that identify demand use the decline in loan applications across differentially affected lenders to argue that there haven't been variations in the decrease in demand across lenders.
 One problem with that identification approach may be limited data availability on loan applications.
-However, even when one observes the universe of loan applications, it is still the case that applicant firms are a trunctated sub-sample of all firms.
-Some firms do not apply because they do not need credit, and some because they are discouraged.
-This implies a selection process which makes the sample of applicant firms not perfectly representative of the population.
+However, even when one observes the universe of loan applications, applicant firms could be a systematically trunctated sub-sample of all firms: some firms do not apply because they do not need credit, while others do not apply because they are discouraged.
+Not accounting for discouraged firms results in a poor proxy for credit constraints, especially in the region of central and eastern Europe, where recent studies (Brown, Ongena, Popov, and Yesin (2009)) have shown that the share of firms discouraged from applying is up to twice as large as the share of firms which applied and had their loan application rejected.
 Then it could well be that for banks negatively affected by the crisis, it is the financially healthy borrowers that are selecting themselves out of the application process (firms that do well during a recession), while for other banks, it is the weak firms that do so, discouraged by news of a contraction in lending.
 Thus, at different types of banks, non-applicant firms may have systematically different reasons for selecting themselves out of the application process, confounding identification and making it difficult to separate the bank lending from the balance sheet channel.